paritytech/polkadot/README.md

 Installation from the debian or rpm repositories will create a `systemd` service that can be used to run a Polkadot node.
-This is disabled by default, and can be started by running `systemctl start polkadot`.
+This is disabled by default, and can be started by running `systemctl start polkadot` on demand (use `systemctl enable polkadot` to make it auto-start after reboot).
 By default, it will run as the `polkadot` user.
 Command-line flags passed to the binary can be customised by editing `/etc/default/polkadot`.
 This file will not be overwritten on updating polkadot.
 You may also just run the node directly from the command-line.